moorepants/learn-multibody-dynamics/lagrange.rst

 can provide additional insight, and make it easier to encorporate non-conservative forces such as friction.

 On the other hand, the Lagrange method only requires energies as input, for which only the velocities of the bodies are needed.
-This is can be simpler to derive than the accelerations which are needed for Kane's method.
+Therefore, it can be simpler to derive than the accelerations which are needed for Kane's method.

 Furthermore, the Lagrange method results in a set of equations with well understood structures and properties.